-In the course of this, three dimensions of the BLACK BOX EAST will be explored: First, the project will investigate how the black box in question is constructed and whose geopolitical and economic interests it serves.
-Second, the project will examine what economic and political realities the black box conceals and favors.
+In the course of this exploration, three dimensions of the BLACK BOX EAST are being tackled: First, the project investigates how the black box in question is constructed and whose geopolitical and economic interests it serves.
+Second, the project examines what economic and political realities the black box conceals and favors.
 Third, the project intends to create a common – and above all, decolonial – discourse about and from within “the East” and thus, not least, shape strategies to unlock the black box and recode it into a common space of transnational struggles.
+The most systematic exploration of these dimensions is to be found in the texts section.
+See below.

-The BLACK BOX EAST project will culminate in the international Berliner Gazette conference, which is scheduled to take place on September 23, 24 and 25, 2021.
-Check out the workshop program below.
+The BLACK BOX EAST project culminates in the international Berliner Gazette conference, which takes place on September 23, 24 and 25, 2021.
+Check out the video talks and the workshop program below.
+On Saturday, Sept.
+25, we are staging an online live gathering at 3:00 p.m.
+CET at which the workshop groups will present their results.
+Meet us on Big Blue Button!
+Chrome or Firefox is recommended.

 Call for Registration